Links on Android Authority may earn us a commission. Learn more.

 It should be said that no smartwatch or fitness tracker is truly accurate, so you should never use sleep data for self-diagnosis.
 Instead, the data helps spot trends and highlight potential problems.

-What does my Galaxy Watch track?
+What does the Galaxy Watch track?

 Samsung Galaxy Watch models track a host of facets during sleep.
 This data is collated and displayed in Samsung Health on your phone and the Galaxy Watch.
 The chief features are listed below.